CS571-F25/p6/README.md

 Start/end date updates occasionally cause temporary visual glitches or misalignment.

-⚠️ Unlimited Downward Drag

-Activities in the timeline can be dragged downward past the intended schedule boundary.

-Lower vertical limits are not enforced.

 ⚠️ Schedule Lines Misaligned

 The visual hour grid does not always align perfectly with the calculated start times of activities.